Edward Lee Elmore: Second trial

-Elomors' second trial ended the same way as his first.
+Elmore's second trial ended the same way as his first.
 He was convicted, and the jury recommended the death sentence.

 The South Carolina Supreme Court overturned the death sentence awarded at this trial because the defense had not been permitted at the sentencing stage to introduce evidence that Elmore had been a model prisoner as demanded by Skipper v.
 South Carolina.
 After a rehearing, Elmore was sentenced to death again.